jantman/aws-docs-history/docs.aws.amazon.com/general/aws_service_limits.html.md

   ------------------------ -----------------------
   Number of repositories   1,000 per AWS account

-[Limits in AWS CodeCommit](http://docs.aws.amazon.com/codecommit/latest/userguide/limits.html) in the *AWS CodeCommit User Guide*.
+For more information about these limits, see [Limits in AWS CodeCommit](http://docs.aws.amazon.com/codecommit/latest/userguide/limits.html) in the *AWS CodeCommit User Guide*.

 AWS CodeDeploy Limits {#limits_codedeploy}
 ---------------------